Caring for Women,

 Key Statistics for Ovarian Cancer

-Ovarian cancer is one of the leading causes of cancer deaths among women, accounting for more deaths than any other female reproductive system cancer.
-Nearly 20,000 new ovarian cancer cases are identified in the U.S. and for every 10 women diagnosed, 6 die for this disease annually.
-1
+Ovarian cancer is a leading cause of cancer deaths among women, accounting for more deaths than any other female reproductive system cancer.
+Nearly 20,000 new ovarian cancer cases are diagnosed in the U.S. each year, and for every 10 women diagnosed, 6 die of this disease annually.1

-• A woman's risk of getting ovarian cancer during her lifetime is about 1 in 87.
-Her lifetime chance of dying from ovarian cancer is about 1 in 130.
-(These statistics do not count low malignant potential ovarian tumors.)
+- A woman's risk of ovarian cancer during her lifetime is about 1 in 87.
+Her lifetime chance of dying from ovarian cancer is less than 1% (not counting low malignant potential ovarian tumors.)1

 There are several different subtypes of Epithelial Ovarian Cancer (EOC) including: